 A postharvest review of grain protein can be a good way to evaluate application rates.
-Higherthan-desired protein indicates overfertilization if growing conditions were normal or about average.
-High protein also can be caused by unusually dry conditions or nitrogen that is positioned deep in the soil profile.
+Higher-than-desired protein indicates overfertilization-if growing conditions were normal or about average.

+High protein also can be caused by unusually dry conditions during the crop year.